entando/entando-docs/vuepress/docs/next/docs/create/component-gen-overview.md

    - The bundles can be versioned and updated using tags in the Git repository

 4. Install in Entando Apps
-   - Once the bundles are in the Local Hub they are available for deployment in any Entando application that has access to the Local Hub in the cluster
+   - Once the bundles are in the Local Hub they are available for deployment within the Entando Application